-Referrals may come from any source including but not limited to Kankakee County State's Attorney's Office, Kankakee County Public Defender's Office, Kankakee County Pre-Trial Services/Probation, Defendant, Private Attorneys, and Treatment Providers.
+Community referrals may come from any source including but not limited to Kankakee County State's Attorney's Office, Kankakee County Public Defender's Office, Kankakee County Pre-Trial Services/Probation, Defendant, Private Attorneys, and Treatment Providers.

-All referrals shall be sent to the MHC Probation Coordinator who will notify the State's Attorney's Office and the Public Defender's Office / Private Counsel of the referral request for Defendant to be screened.
+All referrals shall be sent to the MHC Probation Officer who will notify the State's Attorney's Office and the Public Defender's Office / Private Counsel of the referral request.
+The defendant's attorney must then formally request the referral to MHC to the presiding judge, who will then order a mental health court evaluation.